-Homework: The homework will be assigned every two to three weeks.
+Homework: 20% of your final grade will be come from your performance on homework, which will be assigned every three weeks or so.
+From time to time I will ask people to present solutions to the problems in class.
 It is fine to work together on homework, although each student must submit an individual write-up.
-Late homework will not be accepted.
+Late homework will not be accepted, but the lowest grade of your regular homework assignments will be dropped.